ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 ### Expected Actions IUA Authorization Client
 The IUA Authorization Client SHALL support the HTTP conversation of the OAuth 2.1 Authorization Code grant as follows:

 When launched, the IUA Authorization Client SHALL perform HTTP GET request with the URL query parameter as defined in [Table](#5) and with the scope claims described in [Table](#6).

---- TODO: add Message signature (MAC)

 If the IUA Authorization Client receives the request from the IUA Authorization Server on the callback URL conveying the authorization code, it SHALL perform the HTTP POST request with the client_id and client_secret in the HTTP authorization header to resolve the authorization code to the access token.